Model Merging Scaling Laws in Large Language Models: Introduction

-(4) \textbf{Operational recipe:} A lightweight three-point fit predicts the full curve and recommends an efficient expert count, converting trial-and-error into budgetable planning; results are robust to candidate-pool size and transfer across architectures.
+(4) \textbf{Operational recipe:} We introduce a lightweight three-point fitting procedure that predicts the full merging curve and identifies an efficient expert count, enabling budget-aware planning.
+The procedure is robust to candidate-pool size and transfers across architectures.